YZ0519/DemoPos/README.md

 A full-stack **Point of Sale (POS)** system built with **.NET 9** and **React 19**.
 This repository is a live demo — it ships with six months of pre-seeded showcase data so you can explore reports, charts, and workflows right after setup.

+This repository was published as a single curated commit from a private development repo.
+Active development continues in the production deployment.

 Demo Website: https://demopos-react.premiumasp.net/
 | Account | Email | Password | Role |
 |---|---|---|---|